Call for Nominations for the eighth annual Gina Wilkinson $5,000 Prize

 About Christopher Dedrick Chris Dedrick was a music producer, arranger, and a classical and soundtrack composer.
 He worked with directors Guy Maddin and Don McKellar, winning a Genie Award for Maddin's The Saddest Music in the World.
 In 1997 Dedrick won a Gemini Award for his work on the television series Road to Avonlea.
 Chris was nominated a total of 16 times for Gemini awards, winning a total of four, the others for Million Dollar Babies, Shipwreckon the Skeleton Coast and The Great Canadian Polar Bear Adventure.

-The Fan Brothers and Wesley King honoured with 2017 Ruth & Sylvia Schwartz Children’s Book Awards
+Melanie Florence, Gabrielle Grimard and Heather T. Smith honoured with 2018 Ruth & Sylvia Schwartz Children’s Book Awards

-Burlington, May 19, 2017 – The 2017 winners of the Ruth and Sylvia Schwartz Children’s Book Awardswere announced today at Burlington’sFrontenac Public School.
-The winners were selected by two juries of young readers from the school – a jury of grade 3 and 4 studentsselected the recipients of the Children’s Picture Book Award, and a jury of grade 7 and 8 studentsselected the recipient of the Young Adult / Middle Reader Award.
+Toronto, June 20, 2018 – The 2018 winners of the Ruth and Sylvia Schwartz Children’s Book Awardswere announced today at Toronto’sSprucecourt Public School.
+The winners were selected by two juries of young readers from the school – a jury of grade 3 and 4 studentsselected the recipients of the Children’s Picture Book Award, and a jury of grade 8 studentsselected the recipient of the Young Adult / Middle Reader Award.
 Each student read the books individually and then worked together with their group to reach consensus and decide on a winner.
 This process makes it a unique literary award in Canada.

 Winner of the Children's Picture Book Award Category